restic/restic/doc/050_restore.rst

     $ restic -r /srv/restic-repo dump --path /production.sql latest production.sql | mysql

 It is also possible to ``dump`` the contents of a whole folder structure to stdout.
-To retain the information about the files and folders Restic will output the contents in the tar (default) or zip format:
+To retain the information about the files and folders, Restic will output the contents in the tar (default) or zip format:

 .. code-block:: console